an-slua-sidhe/Elite-Gourmet/README.md

 There are a few errors and bugs that are worth noting.
 Some are due to a lack of functionality whereas others are due to a particular platform or medium reacting differently to the code.

-- **Contact Form Inactive**
-    This is still currently inactive until more Javascript functionality is enabled on the site.
-The user can input data which will be validated, but there is no email or server set up to recieve the information.

 - **Galaxy A5 Scrolling Issue**

     When scrolling down on the **Home** page, the **Hero Image** becomes larger in size as you scroll.
 This does not effect performance or the **User Experience**, but hasn't appeared on other platforms.

-- **Internet Explorer / Firefox Audio Player**

-    The **Audio Player** is a simple HTML player, built using only the audio tag.
-On **Chrome** it looks well and matches the site aesthetics, but on Internet Explorer and Firefox, it is uglier and looks out of place.

 ___